 Terri Laws completed the PhD in Religious Studies with a concentration in African American Religions at Rice University.
 Dr. Laws employs theories and methods from the social sciences to investigate questions in race, religion, and society with healthcare and health inequities as her institutional foci.
 The aim of her research agenda is to contribute to the body of knowledge that reduces health inequity through the investigation of social and cultural factors.
 Professor Laws is particularly interested in how religion mediates the acceptance of (clinical) innovations, e.g., medical research, and patients’ decision making in the clinical setting influenced by spirituality.

-Professor Laws’ presentation, lecturing, and teaching crosses her various areas of research and includes courses in the areas of African American religious experience, medical ethics, Black and Womanist theology, medical sociology, and introduction to African American Studies.
-She recently published “Tuskegee as Sacred Rhetoric: Focal Point for the Emergent Field of African American Religion and Health” in the Journal of Religion and Health.
-She is a co-author of Breaking Bread, Breaking Beats: Churches and Hip-Hop, a Basic guide to Key Issues (Fortress Press, 2014).
-Dr. Laws is currently writing a race, religion and bioethics manuscript on African American religion and health.
+Professor Laws’ presentations and lectures cross her various areas of research and her teaching includes courses in the areas of African American religious experience, medical ethics, Black and Womanist religious thought, and introduction to African American Studies.
+Her research has been published in Pastoral Psychology, the AMA Journal of Ethics, and Religion & Politics as well as The Religion of White Rage and the T&T Handbook of Christian Theology and the Modern Sciences.
+The outlines of her research agenda are published in “Tuskegee as Sacred Rhetoric: Focal Point for the Emergent Field of African American Religion and Health” in the Journal of Religion and Health.
+Dr. Laws is currently writing a monograph on African American religion and health contracted by Routledge.

 - Member for